 2. Know the cold stress symptoms

-There are three main types of cold stress that you should be aware of while working in the cold: trench foot, hypothermia and frostbite.
-All three can lead to serious injury if symptoms are left unnoticed.
+According to the Occupational Safety and Health Administration (OSHA), there are four main types of cold stress that you should be aware of while working in the cold: trench foot, hypothermia, frostbite and chilblains.
+All four can lead to serious injury if symptoms are left unnoticed.

-Symptoms of trench foot include reddening skin (of the feet), swelling, leg cramps, blisters and pain or tingling.
+Symptoms include reddening skin (of the feet), swelling, leg cramps, blisters and pain or tingling.

-Hypothermia has many symptoms, but one of the most important, although mild, is uncontrollable shivering.
+One of the most important, although mild, symptom is uncontrollable shivering.
 Other symptoms include confusion, slurred speech, loss of coordination and slow breathing.

 Follow these steps if you are experiencing any symptoms of the three types of cold stress.